erinlbrown/cytospace-dev/README.md

   -d DELIMITER, --delimiter DELIMITER
                         Set delimiter of the input files, default '\t' -sm {lapjv,lapjv_compat,lap_CSPR}, --solver-method {lapjv,lapjv_compat,lap_CSPR}
-                        Which solver to use for the linear assignment problem, default 'lapjv' -sam {duplicates,place_holders}, --sampling-method {duplicates,place_holders}
+                        Which solver to use for the linear assignment problem, default 'lapjv'
+  -sam {duplicates,place_holders}, --sampling-method {duplicates,place_holders}
                         Which unerlying method to use for dealing with duplicated cells, default 'duplicates' -mcn MEAN_CELL_NUMBERS, --mean-cell-numbers MEAN_CELL_NUMBERS
                         Mean number of cells per spot, default 5 (appropriate for Visium).
-If analyzing legacy spatial transcriptomics data, set to 20 -se SEED, --seed SEED
+If analyzing legacy spatial
+                        transcriptomics data, set to 20 -se SEED, --seed SEED
                         Set seed for random generators, default 1 -dm {Pearson_correlation,Spearman_correlation,Cosine,Euclidean}, --distance-metric {Pearson_correlation,Spearman_correlation,Cosine,Euclidean}
                         Which distance metric to use for the cost matrix, default 'Pearson_correlation' -nosc NUMBER_OF_SELECTED_CELLS, --number-of-selected-cells NUMBER_OF_SELECTED_CELLS
-                        Number of selected cells from scRNA-seq data used in each iteration -noss NUMBER_OF_SELECTED_SPOTS, --number-of-selected-spots NUMBER_OF_SELECTED_SPOTS
+                        Number of selected cells from scRNA-seq data used in eahc iteration
+  -noss NUMBER_OF_SELECTED_SPOTS, --number-of-selected-spots NUMBER_OF_SELECTED_SPOTS
-                        Number of selected spots from ST data used in each iteration -nop NUMBER_OF_PROCESSORS, --number-of-processors NUMBER_OF_PROCESSORS
+                        Number of selected spots from ST data used in eahc iteration
+  -nop NUMBER_OF_PROCESSORS, --number-of-processors NUMBER_OF_PROCESSORS
-                        Number of processors used for the analysis (single-cell spatial approach only) -scst, --sc-spatial    Use single-cell spatial approach or not -p, --plot-off        Turn create plots on/off
+                        Number of processors used for the analysis -sc, --single-cell    Use single-cell spatial approach or not -p, --plot-off        Turn create plots on/off
   -nr NUM_ROW, --num-row NUM_ROW
                         Number of rows in pdf figure